 United Ways of the Pacific Northwest (UWPNW) launched the Pacific Northwest Wildfire Relief & Recovery Fund in response to the wildfires devastating parts of Oregon, Idaho and Washington.
 Hundreds of thousands of people were forced to evacuate and seek shelter, many with only a few minutes notice.

-UWPNW will continue to work in partnership with local United Way organizations in impacted communities across the region.
-All donations will be used to help provide displaced families with access to food, shelter, childcare, health care and other critical services.
-The fund will help these families meet their emergent and long-term recovery needs.
+UWPNW continues to work in partnership with local United Way organizations in impacted communities across the region.
+All donations are being used to help provide displaced families with access to food, shelter, childcare, health care and other critical services.
+The fund is helping these families meet their emergent and long-term recovery needs.

 UWPNW distributes funds to local United Ways in areas impacted by fires, based on a formula developed that includes damage, population and economic/ racial equity as components.
 To date, UWPNW has raised and distributed over $470,000.

 Please give directly to impacted communities: